 If you vape when you drive and your car is full of vapour you will be pulled over for driving without due care and attention.
-Makes sense, since if you allow a large white plume to surround you and you are travelling along a motorway at 75mph you are putting your life, as well as those of your passengers and other road users, in danger.
+Makes sense, since if you allow a large white plume to surround you and you are traveling along a motorway at 70mph you are putting your life, as well as those of your passengers and other road users, in danger.

 So, suck it up and blow it out of the window.